Circassians: Sochi Olympics controversy

 The 2014 Winter Olympics facilities in Sochi (once the Circassian capital) were built in areas that were claimed to contain mass graves of Circassians who were killed during genocide by Russia in military campaigns lasting from 1860 to 1864.

 Adyghe organizations in Russia and the Adyghe diaspora around the world requested that construction at the site stop and that the Olympic Games not be held at the site of the Adyghe genocide, to prevent desecration of Adyghe graves.
 According to Iyad Youghar, who headed the lobby group International Circassian Council: "We want the athletes to know that if they compete here they will be skiing on the bones of our relatives."
 The year 2014 also marked the 150th anniversary of the Circassian Genocide which angered the Circassians around the world.
-Many protests were held all over the world to stop the Sochi Olympics, but were not successful.
+Many protests were held all over the world to stop the Sochi Olympics, but they were not successful.